 Sciences Po MPA/MPP Core Mapping Requirements

 Below are core mapping tables for students in their first year of the MPA dual degree program.
-This core mapping should serve as a reference and guide in selecting Sciences Po courses in your first year which can meet SIPA core requirements.
+This core mapping should serve as a reference and guide in selecting Sciences Po courses in your first year that can meet SIPA core requirements.